 All weapons are prohibited on the Dartmouth campus.
-The policy, below, describes an exception for how hunting rifles/shotguns, knives, bows as well as archery supplies and related supplies must be registered and stored with the Department of Safety and Security.
-The term “weapons” should be understood to include, but not limited to, firearms (including antique and military “trophy” firearms), paint guns, BB and pellet guns, air guns, slingshots, bows and arrows, swords, spears, various kinds of knives other than cooking utensils or pocket knives with a blade length of less than 3”, switchblades, and various martial-arts devices capable of being used as weapons.
+The policy below describes an exception for how hunting rifles/shotguns, knives, bows as well as archery supplies and related supplies must be registered and stored with the Department of Safety and Security.
+The term "weapons" should be understood to include, but not be limited to, firearms (including antique and military "trophy" firearms), paint guns, BB and pellet guns, air guns, slingshots, bows and arrows, swords, spears, various kinds of knives (other than cooking utensils or pocket knives with a blade length less than 3"), switchblades, and various martial-arts devices capable of being used as weapons.
 Privately-owned handguns are prohibited anywhere on the Dartmouth campus.
+Note: The Department of Safety and Security must be notified whenever theatrical props simulating weapons will be used on the Dartmouth campus or its environs.

-No student may possess or use a firearm, archery equipment, hunting knife or weapons of any type, and corresponding supplies, in Hanover or its environs without a registration receipt for weapon storage, issued by the College Proctor, Department of Safety and Security.
+No student may possess or use a firearm, archery equipment, hunting knife or weapons of any type, and corresponding supplies, in Hanover or its environs without the approval of the Director of Safety and Security and proper registration through the Department of Safety and Security.
 Firearms, including rifles, shotguns, air guns, and gas-powered guns, and all ammunition or hand-loading equipment and supplies for same, must be stored in the gun room at the Department of Safety and Security.
 This applies to students living on or off-campus.
 Weapons of any type, and corresponding supplies, are not allowed in any College building or in any student residence in Hanover.

-Registration receipts for firearms storage are issued for one school year and can be renewed upon request and without further examination.
-When receipts are granted, the make, model, serial number, and caliber of the weapon concerned are recorded on the receipt and filed in the Department of Safety and Security.
+Registration and storage is offered for one school year and can be renewed upon request.
+Upon registration, the make model, serial number and caliber of the weapon concerned are recorded and filed with the Department of Safety and Security.

 State and Local Ordinances